heyjva/support/content/src/cloud/troubleshooting-cloud-backup/backup-is-not-encrypted.md

 ## Symptom

-In Home Assistant, you're seeing a notification **Backup is not encrypted**.
+You have [Home Assistant Cloud backup enabled](/hc/en-us/articles/26294320337181-Enabling-a-cloud-backup) in Home Assistant and you're now seeing a notification **Backup is not encrypted**.

 ## Cause